-Our web site offers Bloomfield Hills parents and students an in-depth look at the Food Service Department.
+This webpage offers the families and students of Bloomfield Hills an in-depth look at the Food Service department.
 We will offer you nutritional tips, give you a detailed look at the menus that we provide for your children and introduce you to our catering services for parties or gatherings.
 We will also give you step-by-step instructions to our pre-payment plan and show you how you can add to your student's account from home.

 To make payment or for more information regarding payments visit this link:

 The Goals of the Food and Nutrition Department